-Using a skilful blend of classic myth and Irish folklore, Sospiro takes us through 2,000 years of Irish history seen from the yew's perspective, as she matures from an engaging youngster with a delightful sense of humour through a troubled middle age to a wise and resilient maturity.
+Using a skillful blend of classic myth and Irish folklore, Sospiro takes us through 2,000 years of Irish history seen from the yew’s perspective, as she matures from an engaging youngster with a delightful sense of humor through a troubled middle age to a wise and resilient maturity.

 She is 30 summers old when she shares with her fellow creatures a sense of deep apprehension about the arrival of the strange two-legged, wingless creatures who hunt for pleasure.